 The search for transparency and the most complete version of the truth is at the heart of Anekanta Consulting‘s values.

 Too often, leaders manipulate facts, intentionally or unintentionally in order to create a version of the truth based on their cognitive biases.
 According to Cognitive bias researcher Buster Benson, there are over 180 cognitive biases conveniently displayed in the Cognitive Bias Codex by Terry Heick.
 Awareness of the potential of bias in a decision making process is crucial.
-This awareness can lead to action which seeks independent unbiased perspectives which in turn may lead to a more complete and balanced version of the truth.
+This awareness can lead to action which may be to seek independent unbiased perspectives which in turn may lead to a more complete and balanced version of the truth.

 This is important in business to ensure inclusivity, diversity, balanced judgements and ethically applied technology.